LindseyFlores/LindseyFlores/README.md

-# Hey!
+# Hello World!
 I'm Lindsey Flores 👋
 I am currently finishing up my Computer Science Degree at the University of North Carolina at Greensboro, where I have obtained a great portion of my programming knowledge.
 During my enrollment, I have been working at **6-TECH**, the technology department at the university.
 Here I have gained experience in systems analysis, hardware management and worked with the cloud-computing service SERVICENOW platform.